• Home |

 Why We Chose It

-Using the same ammo for target practice as you carry is best, but that can get expensive.
+Using the same ammo for target practice and everyday carry is ideal, but that can get expensive fast.

-They don't offer the best ballistics, which is expected when you're saving this much money, but if you're ever forced to stop a threat with them, neither you nor the bad guy will notice the difference.
+They don't offer the best terminal ballistics, which is expected when you're saving this much money, but if you're ever forced to stop a threat with them (and your aim is good), neither you nor the bad guy will notice the difference.

-For the price, you can't beat the Prvi Partizan 185gr JHP for practice and carry ammo.
+For the price, you can't beat the Prvi Partizan 185gr JHP for practice and everyday carry.

 Honorable Mentions